Cal-CS-61A-Staff/cs61a-apps/logs/README.md

-# Logs
+# `logs`

-A brief description of what the app is meant to do.

-## Setup

-Include some steps to tell people how to develop this app locally.

-## Other Sections

-Include details that could help people develop or use the app.
+This app is used to peek at the latest logs for any given app via <logs.cs61a.org>